ivandorte/Rome-in-transit/README.md

    - $\textcolor{#009988}{\rm \textbf{On\ time}}$
    - $\textcolor{#CC3311}{\rm \textbf{Late}}$

-N.B.: In the hover tooltip the value of the delay field (in minutes) will be zero if the vehicle is on time (A), negative if ahead of schedule (B) or positive if late (C).
+N.B.: The value of the delay field (in minutes) will be zero if the vehicle is on time (A), negative if ahead of schedule (B) or positive if late (C).

 ![img](https://raw.githubusercontent.com/ivandorte/Rome-in-transit/main/assets/delay.png)